 RQ1.
-Bug Detection Ability: How many crash bugs among the target crash bugs does CONBRIO detect compared to the other concolic unit testing techniques (i.e. measuring recall) ?
+Bug Detection Ability: How many crash bugs among the target crash bugs does CONBRIO detect, compared to the other concolic unit testing techniques?

 RQ2.
-Bug Detection Precision: How much is a false alarm ratio of CONBRIO compared to the other techniques?
+Bug Detection Precision: How much is a false alarm ratio of CONBRIO, compared to the other techniques?

 RQ3.
-Effectiveness of the Alarm Filtering Strategy: How much does the alarm filtering strategy using symbolic calling contexts affect the number of target bugs detected and a false alarm ratio?
+Effectiveness of the Symbolic Alarm Filtering: How much does the alarm filtering strategy using symbolic calling contexts affect a number of target bugs detected and a false alarm ratio?

 RQ4.
-Effect of the Function Selection Strategy on Bug Detection Ability and Precision: How much does the function selection strategy that includes closely relevant functions in unit test drivers and calling contexts affect a number of target bugs detected and a false alarm ratio?
+Effect of the Function Selection Strategy on Bug Detection Ability and Precision: How much does the function selection strategy based on the function relevance metric affect a number of target bugs detected and a false alarm ratio, compared to a strategy based on static call graph distance?